teratron/magic-vibe/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the template-ai-rules project:
+We welcome contributions to improve the magic-vibe project:

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-improvement`)